 Museo Naval del Caribe: Uncover tales of pirates, naval battles, and seafaring adventures at the Museo Naval del Caribe in Cartagena, which is dedicated to the rich maritime heritage of the Caribbean region.

 A free walking tour in Cartagena is a great way to learn a bit about the city’s fascinating history and present day situation, and to meet other solo travelers.
-Check out GuruWalks for free walking tours in Cartagena by amateur and professional guides.
-If you enjoyed the tour, leave a tip to show your appreciation.
-(The amount is up to you, you could consider something around 20.000 COP for a 3-hour tour.)

-Photo by Ribeiro Rocha, Cartagena Colombia
+Photo by Travelhapp, Walking Tour Cartagena Colombia

 The Getsemaní neighborhood is often said to have the best nightlife in Cartagena.
 Enjoy the vibrant atmosphere at Plaza de la Trinidad in Getsemani, where locals and visitors gather at night to experience live music and dance performances by local artists.